Alzheimer's nose spray: New Alzheimer's treatment?

 In the past several years, researchers have been investigating the use of insulin to treat Alzheimer's disease.
 One of the challenges is how to provide insulin in such a way that it improves brain function without significantly disrupting your blood sugar levels.
 If your blood sugar drops too low, for example, it can create complications, such as confusion, heart palpitations, anxiety and visual disturbances.

-Preliminary research suggests that when taken as a nose spray, insulin reaches the brain within a few minutes and may improve memory and help preserve cognitive function in people with early Alzheimer's disease or mild cognitive impairment.
+Early research suggested that when taken as a nose spray, insulin could possibly improve memory and help preserve cognitive function in people with early Alzheimer's disease or mild cognitive impairment.